Woft257/minigameinbally/readme.md

 ### 3.2.
 Admin Dashboard
 Once logged in, the Admin Dashboard provides specific controls for the game:
 -   **Add Hints**: You can add new daily hints for players to discover.
--   **Open Mysterious Person Vote**: Initiate or manage the voting process for the "Mysterious Person" role.
 -   **Open King & Queen Vote**: Initiate or manage the voting process for the "King & Queen" roles.
 -   **View Vote Results**: Access detailed results for both the "Mysterious Person" and "King & Queen" votes.
 -   **Reset Game Elements**: There might be an option to reset specific game elements or data if needed.